moss-l/bhs-js-testing/NOTES.md

 Like attributes, methods are really a topic for when we discuss Object Oriented programming.
 But for now know that some values have special functions that can be invoked "on" the value without passing the value in.
-Methods are accessod using a similar dot syntax as the one we use to access attributes of a value but with `()` after the name enclosing any addition arguments to the method.
+Methods are accessed using a similar dot syntax as the one we use to access attributes of a value but with `()` after the name enclosing any addition arguments to the method.
 Some important methods you'll need to know for the JS 1-20 problems sets are the `substring`,